ahundt/grl/doc/howto/Data.rst

 Data Setup
 ==========

-.. note:: Here I will interpret the data file, including the relative location and the main content.
+.. note:: I will interpret the data files, including the relative location and the main content.

 Flatbuffer fbs file
 ==================================